Tag Archives: amputation

 • Relative #2: entrapped extremity and physiologically normal, but extrication may take many hours or may be impossible.
 Once again, there is time to wait and let rescue workers continue their efforts.
 However, the more time that passes, the less likely the extremity will ultimately be functional.

 Obviously a lot of thought and judgment goes into making the decision amputate.
-It is helpful to have another physician to discuss the facts with, but as the treating surgeon, the ultimate decision is yours.
+It is helpful to have another physician to discuss the facts with, but as the treating trauma professional, the ultimate decision is yours.

 Field Amputation for Trauma, Part 1

 Field amputation is not thought of very often, and for good reason.
-It is unpleasant, uncommon, and not very safe.
+It is unpleasant, uncommon, and not very safe for trauma professionals due to the austere environment.
 I’m going to spend the next few days on this topic, starting with some of the facts.

 In reality, field amputation is talked about much more often that it is actually performed.
+There are far more papers written on it than actual documented cases.
 There is one old paper that is cited frequently which consisted of a survey of EMS directors 19 years ago!
-A total of 143 people responded and noted the following:
+A total of 143 directors responded.

 • There were 26 amputations over a five year period